zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

    * On Windows, get a precompiled binary: https://www.sqlite.org/download.html

-## A new project
+## New project

-Create a new project using stack:
+Create a new project using Stack:

 ```
 stack new memegen